-Northern Hemisphere monsoon precipitation underwent substantial changes during the 211 second half of the 20th century.
-Climate models suggest that increasing greenhouse gas 212 concentrations alone would have caused an increase in precipitation during this period.
-213 However, this is more than offset by the influence of anthropogenic aerosols, resulting in 214 a decrease in precipitation over the last 50 years.
-Internal climate variability is also likely 215 to have played in role in driving the observed changes.
-As temperatures in the Atlantic 216 ocean have been shown to influence Northern Hemisphere monsoon precipitation [Chiang 217 and Friedman, 2012, studies of multidecadal temperature variability in the tropical north Atlantic suggest internal climate variability to be important [Zhanq et al., 2013].
-Satellite 219 observations of precipitation over both land and ocean show an intensification of monsoon precipitation over the last 30 years [Hsu et al., 2011] which has also been linked to climate 221 variability such as ENSO [Wang et al., 2013].
-However, the analysis in this paper shows the 222 influence of anthropogenic aerosol forcing on NHSM precipitation is detectable above this internal climate variability.
-It provides compelling evidence that anthropogenic aerosols 224 are the dominant external factor influencing the observed changes in NHSM precipitation over the second half of the 20th century, and that these changes can not be explained by 226 greenhouse gas forcing, natural forcing, or by internal climate variability alone.
+Northern Hemisphere monsoon precipitation underwent substantial changes during the second half of the twentieth century.
+Climate models suggest that increasing greenhouse gas concentrations alone would have caused an increase in precipitation during this period.
+However, this is more than offset by the influence of anthropogenic aerosols, resulting in a decrease in precipitation over the last 50 years.
+Internal climate variability is also likely to have played a role in driving the observed changes.
+As temperatures in the Atlantic ocean have been shown to influence Northern Hemisphere monsoon precipitation [Chiang and Friedman, 2012], studies of multidecadal temperature variability in the tropical North Atlantic suggest internal climate variability to be important [Zhang et al., 2013].
+Satellite observations of precipitation over both land and ocean show an intensification of monsoon precipitation over the last 30 years [Hsu et al., 2011] which has also been linked to climate variability such as El Niño-Southern Oscillation [Wang et al., 2013].
+However, the analysis in this paper shows that the influence of anthropogenic aerosol forcing on NHSM precipitation is detectable above this internal climate variability.
+It provides compelling evidence that anthropogenic aerosols are the dominant external factor influencing the observed changes in NHSM precipitation over the second half of the twentieth century and that these changes cannot be explained by greenhouse gas forcing, natural forcing, or by internal climate variability alone.